bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

    * Step 7: Save the file as GEM

 #################################################
-### Optional steps
+### Optional steps ####

-Optional:
+Here below are 3 optional steps that are covering several options offered by g:Profiler: option to test different databases, to take the order of the gene list into account and the choice between differenttypes of multiple hypothesis correction methods.

+USe the same gene list as for exercise 1 and modify paramters listed in the 3 optional steps.
+Observe the results.

+**Optional 1**:
 Option1: If time permits, play with input parameters, e.g. add *TRANSFAC * and *miRTarBase* databases, rerun the query and explore the new results.

+Note:
+**Transfac**  putative transcription factor binding sites (TFBSs) from TRANSFAC database are retrieved into g:GOSt through a special prediction pipeline.
+First, TFBSs are found by matching TRANSFAC position specific matrices using the program Match on range +/-1kb from TSS as provided by APPRIS (Annotating principal splice isoforms) via Ensembl biomart.
+For genes with multiple primary TSS annotations we selected one with most TF matches.
+The matching range for C. elegans, D. melanogaster and S. cerevisiae is 1kb upstream from ATG (translation start site).
+A cut-off value to minimize the number of false positive matches (provided by TRANSFAC) is then applied to remove spurious motifs.
+Remaining matches are split into two inclusive groups based on the amount of matches, i.e TFBSs that have at least 1 match are classified as match class 0 and TFBSs that have at least 2 matches per gene are classified as match class 1.
+**mirTarBase** is a database that holds experimentally validated information about genes that are targetted by miRNAs.
+We include all the organisms that are covered by mirTarBase.

-Option2: Re-run the g:Profiler using the "ordered" query checked.
-This will run the minimum hypergeometric test.
-When this option is checked, it assumes that the genes were preordered by significance with the most significant gene at the top of the list.
+**Option 2**: Re-run the g:Profiler using the "ordered" query checked.
+This will run the minimum hypergeometric test. g:Profiler then performs incremental enrichment analysis with increasingly larger numbers of genes starting from the top of the list.When this option is checked, **it assumes that the genes were preordered by significance with the most significant gene at the top of the list**.
 Compare the results between "ordered" and non ordered query.

+Note: for this practical lab, the genes were ordered by the number of mutations found in these genes for all samples.
+For example, TP53, a highly mutated genes is listed at the top.

-Option3: Re-run g:Profiler and select Bonferonni as method to correct for multiple hypothesis testing.
+**Option 3** : Re-run g:Profiler and select g:SCS or Bonferonni as method to correct for multiple hypothesis testing.
 Do you get any significant results?

+Note you can get detailed information about these methodes at https://biit.cs.ut.ee/gprofiler/page/docs in the section *Significance threshold*.

-TIP:Instead of using the g:Profiler website g:profiler can be run directly from R see supplemental info at https://biit.cs.ut.ee/gprofiler/page/r
+TIP:Instead of using the g:Profiler website g:profiler can be run directly from R or python see g:Profiler document for more info at https://biit.cs.ut.ee/gprofiler/page/r